rohan-paul/Awesome-JavaScript-Interviews/Node-Express/Event-Loop-vs-Worker-Thread-Async/ Asynchronicity-How-Node-handles-concurrency-LONG.md

 - **Event Loop uses Single Thread only**.
 It is the main heart of Node JS Architecture.

-- Even Loop checks if any Client Request is placed in the Event Queue.
+- Event Loop checks if any Client Request is placed in the Event Queue.
 If no, then waits for incoming requests indefinitely.

 - If yes, then picks up one Client Request from Event Queue